erwindl0/python-rpc/README.md

 An RPC-based bridge from Java to Python, extracted from [DAWN](http://www.dawnsci.org/) to prepare for reuse in other contexts.
 Dependencies to DAWN-related packages were removed and some refactoring was done to make it work in a minimal runtime.

+At the Science WG unconference workshop at EclipseCon France 2016, it was proposed to integrate this in Triquetrum.

 ## Getting started

 1. Make sure you have a Python installed with all modules as needed for DAWN-like scripting.
 (I used a Python 2.7)
 2. Clone this repo and import all projects in a fresh eclipse workspace.
-2. Open and set the target definition in uk.ac.diamond.python.rpc.platform.
+2. Open and set the target definition in org.eclipse.triquetrum.python.rpc.platform.
 3. You should not have any compilation errors.
 4. Go to Run Configurations... and select the "OSGi Framework" configuration
-5. Adapt the paths in the VM arguments entries to point to your workspace location :
+5. Adapt the paths in the VM arguments entries to point to your workspace location, e.g. :
-  * org.foobar.python.scripts.system=C:\data\build-folders\python-rpc-clean\uk.ac.diamond.python.service\scripts
+  * org.foobar.python.scripts.system=C:\data\build-folders\python-rpc-clean\org.eclipse.triquetrum.python.service\scripts
-  * org.foobar.python.scripts.user=C:\data\build-folders\python-rpc-clean/uk.ac.diamond.python.service.example/scripts
+  * org.foobar.python.scripts.user=C:\data\build-folders\python-rpc-clean/org.eclipse.triquetrum.python.service.example/scripts
 6. If your projects are located in your workspace, you could use e.g. :
-  * org.foobar.python.scripts.system=${workspace_loc}/uk.ac.diamond.python.service/scripts
+  * org.foobar.python.scripts.system=${workspace_loc}/org.eclipse.triquetrum.python.service/scripts
-  * org.foobar.python.scripts.user=${workspace_loc}/uk.ac.diamond.python.service.example/scripts
+  * org.foobar.python.scripts.user=${workspace_loc}/org.eclipse.triquetrum.python.service.example/scripts
 7. Run the thing
 8. Try runscript helloworld input1=hi input2=bye